garlingz/Onsight-Running-Order/README.md

 Copies the text field to the clipboard in the CSV format.
 This format can be pasted in Excel/Sheets.

 ### Create Timer
 Opens the default browser to www.intervaltimer.com to create an interval timer.
-This site is often used by USA Climbing timer.
+This site is linked on USA Climbing's website.

 # **<u>Project Goals</u>**
 * Learn Object Oriented Programming by using Classes and Functions for project...